According to the Amazon AWSsurvey (Fall 2017), issues faced by SMB’s in talent management are

-While these are few struggles HR faces while handling talent for SMB’s, these can be overcome by designing sound talent management strategies.
+While these are few struggles HR faces while handling talent for SMB’s, these can be overcome by designing a sound talent management strategy.
 So, what are these strategies?
 Let’s have a look at them one by one

-1) Identify organization goals & align with the talent management strategy
+1) Identify organization goals & align them with the talent management strategy

-Before you go for designing any strategies for your talent management, you must understand the business goals.
+Before you go to designing any talent management strategy, you must understand the business goals.
 You can talk to organization leaders or management and understand the vision or goals of the company.
 These organizational goals are the foundational element to decide the type of talent needed in the organization.
 So, create strategies that are aligned with these business goals so that it will help your business to achieve success.
 HR function becomes the key strategic contributor when you become more engaged with business leaders to support their objectives.

 2) Talent planning & recruitment

 As small businesses often deal with a limited pool of candidates, they might face “the warm body syndrome”.
 When your business is in desperate need of talent who can join immediately, you may end up hiring someone with less qualification/ experience.
 Try avoiding these mistakes and never settle for less than the best talent in the industry.
 Your talent management strategy must include both recruiting new hires and managing the existing employees to serve the needs of the organization.